Mouton99/docker-nzbget-ng/README.md

 ## Important!

-This is a fork of linuxserver's docker-nzbget that will create a working Docker image from github.com/nzbget-ng/nzbget
+This is a fork of linuxserver's docker-nzbget that will create a working Docker image from [github.com/nzbget-ng/nzbget](https://github.com/nzbget-ng/nzbget).

-See https://hub.docker.com/r/mouton99/nzbget-ng for ready-to-use images (linux/amd64 only), or checkout this repo and build your own image with it.
+See https://hub.docker.com/r/mouton99/nzbget-ng for ready-to-use images (for `linux/amd64` only), or checkout this repo and build your own image with it (for ARM servers).

 Original README below.